liulab-dfci/TRUST4/README.md

 * #### SMART-Seq data

 We provide a wrapper "trust-smartseq.pl" to process the files from platforms like SMART-seq.
-The user shall give the .
+The user shall give the path to each file in a text file.
 An example command can be

 	perl trust-smartseq.pl -1 read1_list.txt -2 read2_list.txt -t 8 -f hg38_bctcr.fa --ref human_IMGT+C.fa -o TRUST